loxilb-io/loxilbdocs/docs/faq.md

 Very much so. loxilb can run in a standalone mode.
 Please follow various guides available in loxilb repo to run loxilb in a standalone mode.

+* <b>How loxilb ensures conformance wtih Kubernetes ?</b>

+loxilb uses kubetest/kubetest2 plus various  other test-utilities as part of its CI/CD workflows.
+We are also planning to get ourselves officially supported by distros like  RedHat Openshift

+* <b>Where is loxilb deployed so far ?</b>

+loxilb is currently used in academia for R&D and various organizations are in process of using it for PoCs.
+We will update the list of deployments as and when they are officially known